20th Century Studios: Disney era

-On February 9, 2021, Disney announced that Blue Sky Studios was shut down in April 2021, and was succeeded by 20th Century Animation.
-A spokesperson for the company explained that in light of the ongoing COVID-19 pandemic's continued economic impact on all of its businesses, it was no longer sustainable for them to run a third feature animation studio.
+On February 9, 2021, Disney announced that Blue Sky Studios was shut down in April 2021, and was succeeded by Twentieth Century Animation.
+A spokesperson for the company explained that in light of the ongoing Coronavirus pandemic's continued economic impact on all of its businesses, it was no longer sustainable for them to run a third feature animation studio.
 In addition, production on a film adaptation of the webcomic Nimona, originally scheduled to be released on January 14, 2022, was cancelled as a result of its closure.
 The studio's film library and intellectual properties are retained by Disney.
-Although Disney did not give an exact date as to when the studio would be closing down initially, former animator Rick Fournier confirmed on April 10 it was their last day of operation, three days after co-founder Chris Wedge released a farewell letter on social media.
+Although Disney did not give an exact date as to when the studio would be closing down initially, former animator Rick Fournier confirmed on April 10 it was their last day of operation, three days after founder Chris Wedge released a farewell letter on social media.
 Nimona would be picked up by Annapurna Pictures in early 2022 for release on Netflix in 2023.

-On November 22, 2021, Disney Media and Entertainment Distribution and WarnerMedia reached an agreement to allow select 20th Century Studios films be shared between Disney+, Hulu, and HBO Max through late 2022.
-The new agreement negotiated by Gerard Bevan and John Gelke is an amendment to the original agreement between 20th Century Fox and HBO that Disney inherited after its acquisition of Fox in 2019, and as such, is not expected to be renewed.
-Following the end of the 20th Century-HBO deal, Disney plans to retain the 20th Century films on their own streaming platforms going forward after 2022.
-The first film to this new strategy was Ron's Gone Wrong, while the last film was Amsterdam.
-Also in 2021, Disney had launched a video game based-studio 20th Century Games.
-Similar to its predecessors—FoxNext, Fox Interactive and 20th Century Fox Games—it acts as a distributor and has partnered with other tripa A game studios.
+On November 22, 2021, Disney Media and Entertainment Distribution and WarnerMedia reached an agreement to allow select Twentieth Century Studios films be shared between Disney+, Hulu, and HBO Max through late 2022.
+The new agreement negotiated by Gerard Devan and John Gelke is an amendment to the original agreement between Twentieth Century Fox and HBO that Disney inherited after its acquisition of Fox in 2019, and as such, is not expected to be renewed.
+Following the end of the Twentieth Century-HBO deal, Disney plans to retain the Twentieth Century films on their own streaming platforms going forward after 2022.
+The first film to this new strategy was Ron's Gone Wrong.
+Also in 2021, Disney had launched a video game based-studio Twentieth Century Games.
+Similar to its predecessors—FoxNext, Fox Interactive and Twentieth Century Fox Games—it acts as a distributor and has partnered with other triple-A game studios.
 Its first title was Aliens: Fireteam Elite.

-On February 8, 2022, Steven Spielberg's 2021 film version of West Side Story, among its seven Academy Award nominations, earned 20th Century Studios its first Best Picture nomination post-rebranding.
+On February 8, 2022, Steven Spielberg's 2021 film version of West Side Story, among its seven Academy Award nominations, earned Twentieth Century Studios its first Best Picture nomination post-rebranding.

-On March 3, 2022, in an interview with The Hollywood Reporter, 20th Century Studios president Steve Asbell stated that they plan to be making 10+ films a year for streaming starting in 2023, with their films being released on Hulu domestically and both Disney+ via the Star hub and Star+ internationally, and that two to three films would be released theatrically each year.

-In March 2023, it was announced that Marvel Comics would be launching a 20th Century Studios imprint, which will release comics based on 20th Century franchises.
-The first comic under the label will be a Planet of the Apes comic.
+In March 2023, it was announced that Marvel Comics would be launching a Twentieth Century Studios imprint, which will release comics based on Twentieth Century franchises.
+The first comic under the label would be a Planet of the Apes comic.

+On February 26, 2024, Walt Disney Pictures announced the immediate departure of its president, Sean Bailey, with Searchlight Pictures president David Greenbaum assuming his position.
+Greenbaum will lead Walt Disney Pictures and co-lead Twentieth Century with Steve Asbell as president.

+In April 2025, Disney announced that it would not renew its lease with Fox Corporation and that it would vacate the Fox Studio Lot in Century City at the end of 2025.
+As a result, Twentieth Century will relocate to the Walt Disney Studios in Burbank.